Aftershave is an indispensable tool for men who shave daily, especially those with mildly sensitive skin.

 Not every man shaves daily, especially when it comes to the weekends.

-Can You Apply Aftershave On Your Groin (Or Balls)?
+Can You Apply Aftershave on Your Chest, Arms, or Groin (Balls)?

-Just like the skin on your face, the skin on your groin or balls can always use a dab of aftershave.
+Just like the skin on your face, the shaved skin on the rest of your body can always use a dab of aftershave.
 However, we recommend that you lather on an unscented aftershave as not to cause irritation since the skin may be more sensitive elsewhere on your body.

 As a side note, man-to-man – some women might find it strange that your junk smells like sandalwood or other manly fragrances.
 So, if you have a shot of getting lucky later today or tonight, we would advise you to probably not apply this beforehand…